fpsmount/notesSchool/README.md

 # notesSchool
-grade reader for a school
+//grade reader for a school
+this code is in Portugues, but i post in English too.

+*open source*